 It had been a good evening, spoiled slightly by the match.
 I wish I had a fiver for every time that had happened to me!

-Food and drinks were taken in Gullivers and then Speakeasy.
-I had another beer and a feet rub before we took the MRT subway to Khlong Toei in readiness for the 8pm kick-off.
+Food and drinks were taken in Gulliver's and then Speakeasy.
+I had another beer and a foot rub before we took the MRT subway to Khlong Toei in readiness for the 8pm kick-off.
 We saw three other lads ahead; one in a Port shirt.
 They followed us before I became concerned.

 Port had got off to a very decent start to the season.
-I was keen to see new forward Dragan Bošković in action and whether he was a better option than Josimar; the Brazilian who I thought had real potential the previous season.
+I was keen to see the new forward Dragan Bošković in action and whether he was a better option than Josimar, the Brazilian, who I thought had real potential the previous season.

-He had an effort across goal before Nurul Sriyankem volleyed over when well-placed.
-Sriyankem crossed for Kim Sung-hwan who was denied at the near post with a tremendous defensive block halfway through the opening period.
+He had an effort across the goal before Nurul Sriyankem volleyed over when well-placed.
+Sriyankem crossed for Kim Sung-hwan, who was denied at the near post with a tremendous defensive block halfway through the opening period.

-It was star man Prempak who doubled Port’s advantage as the half came to its conclusion with a tremendous fierce swerving shot, with gave Air Force keeper Kritsakorn Kerdpol no hope as the ball flashed into the near top corner.
+It was star man Prempak who doubled Port’s advantage as the half came to its conclusion with a tremendous, fierce swerving shot, which gave Air Force keeper Kritsakorn Kerdpol no hope as the ball flashed into the near top corner.

-At the break we had a wander about downstairs before deciding to go in the end Port would be attacking, near to the away fans section.
+At the break, we had a wander about downstairs before deciding to go to the end Port would be attacking, near to the away fans section.
 The visitors from the north of Bangkok had a decent following, including musicians who never relented in their support for their heroes.

 The two-goal advantage was restored a couple of minutes later when Prempak played a delightful one-two with Sriyankem before firing into the roof of the net past Kerdpol.
 It really was a tremendous goal on a night when nearly everything the scorer tried had come off.

 Port had been well worth the win, but both sides had played their part.
-We didn’t much about at full time, taking a shortcut through the market and getting a timely reminder of what it looked like for people to really have to graft for a meagre wage.
+We took a shortcut through the market and got a timely reminder of what it looked like for people to really have to graft for a meagre wage.

-The MRT from Queen Sirikit National Convention Center took us back to Sukhumvit and another world, as we met up with several friends over for the cricket along Soi Cowboy.
+The MRT from Queen Sirikit National Convention Centre took us back to Sukhumvit and another world, as we met up with several friends for the cricket along Soi Cowboy.
 An interesting few hours followed as we skipped from bar to bar in the company of Gavin Shaw.